 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
 The gold diamond shows how JRS compares.
-Since the Great Recession, JRS had been below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
-However, with the State's increased appropriation percentage, JRS's net cash flow improved considerably in FYE 2021 and the System will likely be at a higher percentile in 2021.
+After the Great Recession, JRS had been below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
+However, with the State's increased appropriation percentage, JRS's net cash flow improved considerably in FYE 2021 to above the 75th percentile.
+The net cash flow improved again in FYE 2022 to above the 95th percentile due to the State contribution exceeding the Statutory amount.
+In FYE 2023, the State contributed 100% of the Statutory amount and the net cash flow rate is likely to remain above the 75th percentile.